School – It’s All About Bob

 Then there were things like the pronouncement in front of the entire fourth grade when I was up to kick during the grade-wide kickball tournament that “Me and the boys all know you wear a bra, so don’t try to hide it anymore!!!”
-Not the biggest deal now, with my full C cup.
+Not the biggest deal now, as an adult.
 But horrifying to the nine-year-old who was only the second girl in the grade to bear the signs of maturation.
-(My full sumpathy goes out to Jill, who was the first.)
+(My full sympathy goes out to Jill, who was the first.)

 You know, stuff like that.
 For seven years straight.
 Until we got to junior high and the school was big enough that I could avoid him a good deal of the time during the week if I planned a careful, convoluted path to class and as long as I was careful on the walk home.

-When I decided never to go back to church where avoiding him was still impossible and face the hours of crap-under-the-auspices-of-gospel-learning, my very bright mother (who had tried to deal with the problem over the years) convinced me to go to class with my big sister.
-I did, for almost a year.
+When I decided never to go back to church — where avoiding him was still impossible — only to face three hours of crap-under-the-auspices-of-gospel-learning, my very bright mother (who had tried to deal with the problem over the years) suggested I go to class with my big sister.
+After some consideration, I agree.
+I went with her for almost a year.
 The kids, all four years older, were so nice.
 At least that’s my recollection.
 Truth is, the fact that they said, “hello” instead of “hi ugly pig” meant, to me, that they were an amazing group.

 When I was baptized and was going to be confirmed and presented to the ward, I pretended to be sick.
 I was sure that when they asked for the sustaining to accept me into the ward, that Bob would vote to reject me.

 The autumn day that he was sustained as a deacon I was stunned.
-Behavior had nothing to do with it and I realized that no matter what he did, he would continue to move up the ranks, but I because I was a girl could not.
+Behavior had nothing to do with it and I realized that no matter what he did, he would continue to move up the ranks, but because I was a girl, I could not.
 I was hopeless even to God.

 When I learned they were going to split our ward when I was in junior high school, I prayed every night that, somehow, he could be in the other ward.
 And when it happened, I sat there on the folding chair in the back of the cultural hall and cried.

-Later when I lived briefly in my “home ward” after college, I was attending a teachers’ fireside when an adult (who had been one of my teachers) briefly acknowledged some of the things that had happened.
+Years later I lived briefly in my “home ward” after college.
+I was called to teach and was attending a teachers’ fireside when an adult (who had been one of my teachers) briefly acknowledged some of the things that had happened.

 Five years ago when I created the web site for our 20th high school reunion, one boy who had grown up in my ward wrote in his bio that he had stopped playing the piano because Bob had teased him so mercilessly about it.
 I privately responded, “Wow.
 You stopped playing piano.
 I competed in beauty pageants.”
 The ex-piano player responded that he was sorry for what I had gone through and any part he had played.